JuheonYi/JuheonYi.github.io/_pages/cv.md

   * Awarded to top 100 freshmen in Korea

 ## Academic Services
+* Technical Program Committee
+  *	ACM Wireless of the Students, by the Students, and for the Students Workshop 2021

 * Reviewer
-  * Journal
-    * IEEE Transactions on Mobile Computing (TMC)
-    * ACM Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)
+  * Journal: IEEE Transactions on Mobile Computing (TMC), ACM Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)
-  * Conference
-    * IEEE WCNC 2019, 2020
-    * IEEE DySPAN 2018
+  * Conference: IEEE WCNC 2020, 2019, IEEE DySPAN 2018